ufz/ogs-container-maker/README.md

 ### Generate container definition

-OGS Container Maker has builtin recipes.
+OGS Container Maker has builtin *recipes*.
 You need to specify the recipes to use as command arguments.
 Each of recipes adds options to the tool.
 Typically you want to start with a compiler.
 Add the `compiler.py` recipe and the `--help`-flag to get more options:

 ```bash
 $ ogscm compiler.py --help